The World Zionist Organization and The World Zionist Congress

 A leadership role in KKL-JNF will enable us to ensure that decisions about government and public spending over the Green Line, including land purchases, reflect the Reform Movement’s values and positions.
 Only in this way can we continue to build a democratic society in Israel that truly reflects the Jewish values we hold dear: pluralism, equality, economic justice, and peace.

 * The Jerusalem Program is the platform of the World Zionist Organization.
+A requirement for voting is acceptance of the program.
 It does not favor any specific organizational or political platform.
 It does not encourage Settlement activity across the Green line and simply tries to espouse the central principles of Zionism today.
-We are asking all those who vote to simply acknowledge that this is the platform of the World Zionist Organization.
+Please read the program on the link provided.

 You can help mobilize voters in your community.